Why should you get tested?

 Family Tree DNA, based in Houston, offers mtDNA, Y-DNA, and autosomal tests.
 They are more focused on genealogy than anthropology or health-related information.

-23andMe, based in the Bay Area, offers mtDNA, Y-DNA, and autosomal testing.
+23andMe, based in the Bay Area, offers autosomal testing with mtDNA (for females and males) and Y-DNA (for males) as part of that testing and reporting.
 Their results can be used for genealogy, but their focus is more on health-related information.

 Oxford Ancestors, based in Oxford, England, is one of the oldest genetic genealogy testing companies.
 Like FTDNA and 23andMe, they also offer mtDNA, Y-DNA, and autosomal testing.